 DAIR wants to continue to provide a high level of customer service during any potential COVID-19 campus-wide response.
 You have three ways of getting access to data during this time.

-1. Click on the Factbook Link on this page for aggregated and summarized trend data
+1. Click on one of the Fact Book links near the bottom of this page for a pdf version for aggregated and summarized trend data

 2. Log on to UNT Insights for delivered analytic products.
 If you need access to Insights and are an UNT employee click on the data training link on this page and complete the form to request access and training.
 (Note: DAIR will be holding virtual training sessions via Zoom).

 3. If the data you need are not in Insights, please complete the new UNT FYI Ad-Hoc Request Form.